-Roundworm, hookworm, and whipworm are generally contracted either through ingesting the eggs or larvae, in the case of hookworm, by coming into direct contact with infected soil.
-In each case, the larval form of the worm migrates to the intestinal tract, where they mature into adults.
-The following descriptions are brief but provide a general idea of each worm's lifecycle1.
+Roundworm, hookworm, and whipworm can be contracted either through ingesting the eggs or larvae, or by coming into direct contact with contaminated soil1.
+In each case, the larval forms of the worms migrate to the intestinal tract, where they mature into adults.
+The following descriptions are brief but provide a general idea of each worm's lifecycle.

-- Information summarized from the Companion Animal Parasite Council site: http://www.petsandparasites.org/dog-owners/roundworms/ and http://www.petsandparasites.org/dog-owners/hookworms/ (Accessed October 22, 2012)
+- Information summarized from the Companion Animal Parasite Council site: https://www.capcvet.org/capc-recommendations/ascarid-roundworm/ and https://www.capcvet.org/capc-recommendations/hookworms/ Accessed April 10 2018

 Vethical ComboGuard® (spinosad + milbemycin oxime) for Dogs:

 Vethical ComboGuard® is a monthly chewable tablet for dogs.
 Vethical ComboGuard® kills fleas and prevents flea infestations, treats and controls hookworms*, whipworms and roundworms, and prevents heartworm disease.
 Vethical ComboGuard® is for use in dogs and puppies 8 weeks of age or older and 5 pounds of body weight or greater.
 If you do not administer Vethical ComboGuard® monthly throughout the year, the final dose must be given no fewer than three months following the last seasonal exposure to mosquitoes. *(A. caninum)